Marriage isn't All it's Cracked Up To Be - And That's OK.

 Marriage is frazzled, messy, and confusing while also being intimate, intriguing, and enlightening.

 At its core marriage is a risk, a gamble — a leap of faith.
 With any luck, you will find a comfortable realness inside of a marriage.
-But you will not find answers to yourself.
+But you will not find the answers about yourself.
 Those you must find on your own.

 In marriage, there are no magic pumpkins, fairy Godmothers, and no quick fixes to wishes that have not come true yet.
 Marriage is about as sober as it gets.